xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 -------------------------

+flippant.
+crotchety, ill-natured.

+Would you really **stoop** this low, Ford?
+Thanks but I don't want to **stoop** to her level.
+If I can't win with the quality of my ideas, I'd rather lose with my **head held high**.
+piston rod, piston ring.

+### Week 3

 Swing and trend traders tend to work most closely with price action, **eschewing** any fundamental analysis to focus solely on support and resistance levels to predict breakouts and consolidation.

 **all walks of life**